How the Medical Research Act strengthens clinical research in Germany

 The Medical Research Act is a draft law that aims to speed up and reduce bureaucracy in approval procedures for clinical trials as well as approval procedures for medicinal products, medical devices and research-related radiation applications, while maintaining high standards for patient safety.

-The most important measures summarized1
+The most important measures at a glance¹

 Federal Ministry of Health (BMG)